 |AWS Outposts||Can bring native AWS services, infrastructure to any data center or on-premise facility|

 b.
 Azure Compute

-The compute services offered by Microsoft Azure and its applicability are summarized in the following flowchart.
+The compute services offered by Microsoft Azure and their applicability are summarized in the following flowchart.

 |Compute Services||Common Use Cases|

 Protection against rootkits and bootkits